henrybuilt/jcn/README.md

 #### `name`

-A unique name is required for component definitions, but is optional elsewhere (though it is helpful for clarity, searching, and debugging).
+A unique name is required for component definitions but is optional elsewhere (though it is helpful for clarity, searching, and debugging).
 We recommend StartCase for component names.

 e.g. `{type: 'Component', name: 'App'}` => `function App() {`